Geeksltd/MSharp.Docs/Basics/VSIX.md

 ### MethodColorAttribute, MethodStyleAttribute classes

-MSharp.Colorize VSIX provides set of Classifiers to show M# code hilighted.
+MSharp.Colorize VSIX provides set of Classifiers to show M# code highlighted.
 And M# framework team used this attribute classes to decorate their methods with some styling features like color.

 Using "MSharp.Colorize VSIX code highlighter" is very simple.
 To colouring a method you simply should create a class with name "MethodColorAttribute" derived from Attribute class and a constructor with at least one string parameter in your project, like this :